KushagraKarira/KushagraKarira/README.md

 Lelouch Vi Britannia commands you.
 All of you...
 Die! - Discord

+It's a cruel and random world, but the chaos is all so beautiful. - Telegram

 . . .
 Just decide which one you like and give me a follow :) or PM me if want to be a friend ( Codeword : "I am the person" )